 Assume for contradiction that $X$ is of general type.
-By Lemma \ref{lem: basic stuff}, we have $-1 \leq K_S^2\leq 1$.
-Thus, the minimal resolution $f\colon X\to S$ must be the composition of two blow ups, whose exceptional curves we call $G_1$ and $G_2$.
-Let $\hat{E}=f_*E$ be the image of $E$.
-Note that $G_1$, and $G_2$ must intersect $E$ because $\varphi^*K_W$ is ample outside of $E$.
-Then, we can write
+By using that $K_X^2=-1$ and Lemma \ref{lem: basic stuff}, we obtain the inequality $-1 \leq K_S^2\leq 1$.
+Thus, we have that $K_S^2=1$, and then the minimal resolution $f\colon X\to S$ must be the composition of two blow ups, whose exceptional curves we call $G_1$ and $G_2$.

-where $m_1$, and $m_2$ are positive integers.
-Without loss of generality, suppose that $G_1$ is a $(-1)$-curve.
-Since $G_1$, and $G_2$ have to be contracted by $f$, we have either that $G_1$, and $G_2$ intersect transversally or do not intersect.
-Thus, we have the following two possibilities.